WalterNadalin/ParallelMatrixMultiplication/README.md

   ```bash
   bash .\scripts\run.sh 3 16 debug
   ```
   that will properly compile and run the program.
-Now it is possible to use:
+After doing this, it is possible to use:
   ```bash
   bash .\scripts\test.sh
   ```